AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Example Calls:

-AP Tip: If both operands are integers, Java performs integer division unless you force floating-point arithmetic.
+AP Tip: If both operands are integers, Java performs integer division.
+Cast at least one to double to get decimal result.

-Write a method endsMatch that returns true if the first and last characters of a String are the same.
+Write a method endsMatch that returns true if the first and last characters of a String are the same, and false otherwise.

 Assume the string has a length of at least 1.